Skip to content

 Eligibility

-• Building or facilities must be in BC Hydro’s service area [PDF, 177 KB] or City of Westminster.
+• Building or facilities must be in BC Hydro’s service area [PDF, 177 KB] or City of New Westminster.

 • Spaces being retrofitted must be common areas or in-suite, as defined by the conservation measures.
 Recreational spaces can qualify.